What Does The L Mean In A Car? [Gearshift!]

 How To Shift Into Low Gear In Automatic Transmission?

-The automatic transmission system is not your mind reader.
-When you set it to the normal gear setting i.e. ‘D’ drive, it automatically changes gear from 1 to 4, based on the driving conditions.
-When towing or driving your car on steep hills, you would want to limit your car to low gears so that the engine power translates to the greater torque on the car’s wheels.
+When you set the gear lever to the normal gear setting i.e. ‘D’ drive, it automatically changes gear from 1 to 4, based on the driving conditions.
+When towing or driving your car on steep hills, you would want to limit your car to low gears so that the engine power translates to greater torque on the car’s wheels.

 Can You Shift From D to L While Driving?